WebAssembly/spec/document/core/exec/instructions.rst

 ~~~~~~~~~~~~~~~~~~~

 .. note::
-   The alignment component of a :math:`\memarg` immediate does not affect execution of a load or store instruction,
+   The alignment :math:`\memarg.\ALIGN` in load and store instructions does not affect the semantics.
-   it is merely an optimization hint for the engine.
-   Memory access at an offset with less alignment than annotated will succeed regardless,
+   Unaligned access is supported for all types, and succeeds regardless of the annotation,
    but may be significantly slower on some hardware.
+   The only purpose of the annotation is to provide a respective optimizatons hints to the engine.

 .. _exec-load: